kimsk/chia-piggybank/POST-4.md

 ## Conclusions

-This post shows us how we bad actors can steal our coins and how we can prevent them using `ANNOUCEMENT` which make sure that a piggybank and contribution coin(s) have to be spent together.
+This post shows us how bad actors can steal our coins and how we can prevent them by using `ANNOUCEMENT`. `ANNOUCEMENT` ensures that a piggybank and contribution coin(s) have to be spent together.

 However, our coin is still not totally secure.
 Let's the other issue and how we can prevent it in the next post.

 ## References